DhyanMPatel/Js-Vnnovate/JavaScript/08_Classes.js/intro.md

 - When we assign method to the class as whole, such methods are called `Static Methods`
 - They are prepended by `static` keyword
 - Static methods are also used in database-related classes to search/save/remove entries from the database
-- Static methods and Static Properties are inherited, but not of built-in classes like Array, Mep, Date, etc.
+- Static methods and **Static Properties are inherited**, but not of built-in classes like Array, Mep, Date, etc.
+- Static methods are **stored in Class itself**.

 ## Oop